Gustavo Coutinho

-Gustavo Coutinho Silva Lopes (born 19 January 1999) is a Brazilian footballer who plays as a forward for Coritiba, on loan from Sport Recife.
+Gustavo Coutinho Silva Lopes (born 19 January 1999) is a Brazilian footballer who plays as a forward for Atlético Goianiense, on loan from Sport Recife.

 Club career

 Born in Rio de Janeiro, Gustavo Coutinho started his career at Audax Rio, and represented Botafogo before moving to Portugal at the age of 17, with Atlético Clube Alcanenense.
 He made his senior debut with the latter's first team on 26 March 2017, starting in a 0–1 Campeonato de Portugal away loss against Caldas SC.

 In 2018, Coutinho returned to his home country after agreeing to a contract with Fortaleza.
 Initially assigned to the under-20s, he started to feature with the main squad in the following year, but failed to establish himself as a regular for the side.

 In September 2020, Gustavo Coutinho was loaned to Série D side Cabofriense until the end of the year, and debuted at the club with a hat-trick in a 3–3 draw against FC Cascavel.
 On 10 December, he renewed his contract with Fortaleza until 2022, and extended his loan to Cabofriense the following 9 January.

 On 23 February 2021, after four goals in nine matches in the 2021 Campeonato Carioca, Coutinho was recalled by his parent club.